 Directory to help consumers find nursing homes and assisted living facilities.
 Browse this database of members in the LeadingAge (formerly American Association of Homes and Services for the Aging, AAHSA) to find nursing homes, assisted living facilities, independent living, adult day care and home & community-based services.
 Shaped by not-for-profit values

-Transplant survival rates on a regional basis (1-year, 3-year, 5-year) compared to national; kidney, pancreas, liver, heart, lung, intestine.
-Organ Procurement and Transplantation Network (OPTN) Updated 2019 with 2015 survival data.
-Volume of transplants by transplant center updated year-to-date 2019.
+Organ Procurement and Transplantation Network (OPTN) is a secure transplant information database that has all national data on the candidate waiting list, organ donation and matching, and transplantation.
+Transplant survival rates on a regional basis (1-year, 3-year, 5-year) are compared to national; kidney, pancreas, liver, heart, lung, intestine.
+Blood type, age, sex and many other comparisons are available.
+Updated 2020 with 2015 survival data.
+Volume of transplants by transplant center updated year-to-date 2020.

-Hospitals with Palliative Care programs are listed in this directory by the Center to Advance Palliative Care (CAPC) in conjunction with the National Palliative Care Registry.
+Hospitals with Palliative Care programs are listed in this provider directory by the Center to Advance Palliative Care (CAPC) in conjunction with the National Palliative Care Registry.
 Palliative care specializes in the relief of the pain, symptoms and stress of serious illness; it can be provided along with curative treatment.

 Find out what Medicare paid for certain types of office visits and procedures in 2012.
 Average doctor’s price is NOT SHOWN, but only the allowed amount determined by Medicare, and how much Medicare paid on average (for every state).
 Must know how to use Excel files and billing code knowledge would also be helpful.
 Medicare paid $49 for a 99213 office code (15 minute office visit for an established patient) and $73 for a 25-minute office visit, and just $101 for a 60-minute visit (est. patients).
 If the patient was new, Medicare paid $73 on average for a 30 minute visit, and $116 for 45 minutes.
 Medicare’s annual wellness visit was paid at $165 for new enrollees, then $111 for subsequent annual visits.
 The most common EKG was paid at $14, ear wax removal at $36, pneumonia or annual flu shot at $23.
 Difficult file to use.
 Terribly dated; last updated Sept.
 2013